Rendering of the EOD Facility

 Solterre Inc.

-The Explosive Ordnance Disposal* Squadron (EOD) Building is a mixed-use faculty.
+The Explosive Ordnance Disposal Squadron (EOD) Building is a mixed-use facility.
 Offices, a dining area, workshops, and classrooms, are enclosed in a low (5 m) masonry volume adjoining a taller (7 m), metal-clad volume housing storage bays for trucks and trailers, warehouse space, and space for storage and maintenance of remotely operated vehicles (ROVs).

 The design accommodates DND security requirements while still providing generous daylight and access to the exterior.
 The south-facing main entrance opens to the main surface parking lot, while a secondary entrance opens to an outdoor training area on the building’s east side.
 A deep overhang along the north and south elevations of the warehouse/garage shelters the overhead doors and creates a covered outdoor work area.